nwo-strap/gamebus-fhir-layer/docs/source/dev2_build_gw_engine.rst

 Compared with `original Google Whistle codebase`_, the `codebase used above`_ is a forked codebase and updated with three new scripts:

-- `mapping_engine/build_exports.sh`_
-   It's a helper BASH script to generate Go code from protobuf files and then compile Go code (e.g. export functions) to C shared library.

 - `mapping_engine/main/exports.go`_
    The export function :code:`RunMapping` is defined in this Go file, which converts JSON string of one structure to another.

    This Go file can be updated to add other export functions.

+-  `mapping_engine/main/mapping.h`_
+    This header file is needed by the C shared library to include the Go export functions.

+- `mapping_engine/build_exports.sh`_
+   It's a helper BASH script to generate Go code from protobuf files and then compile Go code (e.g. export functions) to C shared library.

 - `Dockerfile`_
   The dockerfile to build a docker image of the mapping engine.